This article contains affiliate links, you can read my disclaimer here.

 Go to a Market

 On Sunday mornings, do what the locals do and head to the Farmer’s Market.
-Here you’ll find a great range of local organic produce, entertainment and excellent food.
+Here you’ll find a great range of local organic produce and entertainment.
+The markets are also an excellent choice for a Sunday breakfast and you can choose from a wide range of international food stalls.

 Fremantle has some of the best and cleanest city beaches in the world.
 Spend a lazy day at South Beach where you can swim to the yellow pontoon, laze under the Pine trees and mingle with the myriad backpackers who seemingly make this their home during the warmer months.